rsdoiel/antenna/snapshots.md

 ---

-## Notes from my Accessibility and Gen AI podcast appearence
+## Notes from my Accessibility and Gen AI podcast appearance

 date: 2025-03-02, updated: 2025-03-02, from: Simon Willison’s Weblog